 Minimalism: Less is More

-Decluttering not only removes the unnecessary tangible items from your life, but the stress, anxiety, and fear associated with clutter.
+Decluttering removes the unnecessary tangible items from your life and the stress, anxiety, and fear associated with clutter.
 The benefits of minimalism are significant, even if it takes a little extra work to change your mindset and actions in the beginning.
 I haven't been disappointed and neither will you!